Self-telemetry troubleshooting

 For Alloy via remotecfg, there is no separate “offer” event — the

-bootstrap config that linkmesh-agent wrote already includes the
+collector’s bootstrap config (/etc/alloy/config.alloy) already includes

-own_metrics exporter.
+the own_metrics exporter.
 Skip to Check 2.

 Check 2: is the collector actually pushing OTLP?